wakeflow/how-we-do/docs/progression.md

 # Career Progression

+## Timing

+Every year there are two dates where we systematically review the whole team and consider every team member for promotion.
+These are:
+* 31 March
+* 31 September

+Leading up to these dates we will collect feedback from clients and team members about your performance and consider whether a promotion has been earned.
+On these dates any promotions will be communicated.
+On average, developers should expect to be promoted every 12 to 18 months.

+## Developer bands

 The following bands are designed to provide a structure to help better understand current competencies and act as a starting point for individualised discussions around progress.